BlueCross BlueShield of Tennessee Medical Policy Manual

 The indications below including FDA-approved indications and compendial uses are considered a covered benefit provided that all the approval criteria are met and the member has no exclusions to the prescribed therapy.

-A. FDA-Approved Indications
+FDA-Approved Indications

-Limitations of use: Alimta/Pemfexy is not indicated for the treatment of patients with squamous cell, non-small cell lung cancer (NSCLC).
+Pemetrexed is not indicated for the treatment of patients with squamous cell, non-small cell lung cancer (NSCLC).

-2. Mesothelioma
+Mesothelioma

-Alimta/Pemfexy is indicated, in combination with cisplatin, for the initial treatment of patients with malignant pleural mesothelioma whose disease is unresectable or who are otherwise not candidates for curative surgery.
+In combination with cisplatin, for the initial treatment of patients with malignant pleural mesothelioma whose disease is unresectable or who are otherwise not candidates for curative surgery.

-B. Compendial Uses
+Compendial Uses

 All other indications are considered experimental/investigational and not medically necessary.

-II.
 EXCLUSIONS

 Coverage will not be provided for members with squamous cell NSCLC.

-A. Bladder Cancer
+Bladder Cancer

 Authorization of 6 months may be granted for treatment of locally advanced, metastatic, or relapsed transitional cell urothelium cancer, as second-line treatment.

-B. Malignant Pleural or Peritoneal Mesothelioma
+Pleural or Peritoneal Mesothelioma

-Authorization of 6 months may be granted for treatment of malignant pleural or peritoneal mesothelioma, including pericardial mesothelioma and tunica vaginalis testis mesothelioma, when any of the following criteria are met:
+Authorization of 6 months may be granted for treatment of pleural or peritoneal mesothelioma, including pericardial mesothelioma and tunica vaginalis testis mesothelioma, when any of the following criteria are met:

-C. Non-Small Cell Lung Cancer (Non-Squamous Histology)
+Non-Small Cell Lung Cancer (Non-Squamous Histology)

-D. Ovarian Cancer, Fallopian Tube Cancer, and Primary Peritoneal Cancer
+Ovarian Cancer, Fallopian Tube Cancer, and Primary Peritoneal Cancer

-Authorization of 6 months may be granted for treatment of persistent or recurrent epithelial ovarian cancer, fallopian tube cancer, primary peritoneal cancer, carcinosarcoma (malignant mixed Mullerian tumors), clear cell carcinoma of the ovary, grade 1 endometrioid carcinoma, low-grade serious carcinoma/ovarian borderline epithelial tumor (low malignant potential), or mucinous carcinoma of the ovary, as single agent therapy.
+Authorization of 6 months may be granted for treatment of persistent or recurrent epithelial ovarian cancer, fallopian tube cancer, primary peritoneal cancer, carcinosarcoma (malignant mixed Mullerian tumors), clear cell carcinoma of the ovary, grade 1 endometrioid carcinoma, low-grade serous carcinoma/ovarian borderline epithelial tumor (low malignant potential), or mucinous carcinoma of the ovary, as single agent therapy.

-E. Primary Central Nervous System (CNS) Lymphoma
+Primary Central Nervous System (CNS) Lymphoma

 Authorization of 6 months may be granted for treatment of primary CNS lymphoma, as a single agent.

-F. Thymomas and Thymic Carcinomas
+Thymomas and Thymic Carcinomas

 Authorization of 6 months may be granted for treatment of thymoma or thymic carcinoma, as a single agent.

-G. Cervical Cancer
+Cervical Cancer

-IV.
 CONTINUATION OF THERAPY

 MEDICATION QUANTITY LIMITS